 Influencer marketing works and is highly successful because of the amount of trust that these social media influencers have built up with their following and community.
 The recommendations and advice from them are seen as a form of social proof to your brand’s potential customers.

 Google searches for 'influencer marketing' have grown over 1500% in the last 3 years, with no sign of slowing down.
-To get a better sense of influencer marketing, and the value it can provide for your brand, download this free guide to get everything there is to know about influencer marketing.
+To get a better sense of influencer marketing, and the value it can provide for your brand, download our ultimate guide to influencer marketing to get everything there is to know about influencer marketing.

 A Quick Look at Influencers in the UAE and Saudi Arabia